-Provide details on the action taken after the incident dent was reported to you/your organization:

-Is the youth currently in a safe place?

-Has the alleged offender been removed from yo performed? uth programs while the investigation is ☐ Yes □No

-ave been informed of the alleged incident to date?

-1. 4.

-2. 5.

-3. 6.

-Has the alleged incident been reported to local la aw enforcement? ☐ Yes ☐ No

-If not, why?

-le level low enforcement investigating the allege tion or hove any official charges been filed?

-Is local law enforcement investigating the allega tion, or nave any official charges been filed? ☐ Yes ☐ No

-If so, please describe:

-Have any support services been offered to the y outh? ☐ Yes □No

-If so, please describe the service/provider:
+Provide details on the action taken after the incident was reported to you/your organization: Is the youth currently in a safe place?
+Has the alleged offender been removed from youth programs while the investigation is performed? 🗌 No Please list all individuals or organizations that have been in (Example: districts, clubs, youth participant's legal guardia - 1.
+4. 2.
+5. 3.
+6. Has the alleged incident been reported to local law enforcement? 🗌 Yes 🗌 No If not, why?
+Is local law enforcement investigating the allegation, or ha ve any official charges been filed? 🗌 Yes 🗌 No If so, please describe: Have any support services been offered to the youth? 🗌 Yes 🗌 No If so, please describe the service/provider: L

 FUTURE STEPS

-Provide details on any future action that you/you ır organization plan to take regarding this allegation on:
+Provide details on any future action that you/your organization plan to take regarding this allegation:

-Τ

-Have you received any media inquiries regarding ☐ Yes ☐ No
+Have you received any media inquiries regarding the allegation?

-If so, please describe:

-UPDATE

-Provide any additional details or results of inves tigations relating to this incident since the initial re eport to RI: